kc1nn4y/dbldatachallenge/README.md

 - [Re](https://docs.python.org/3/library/re.html) - Provides regular expression matching operations similar to those found in Perl
 - [Strings](https://pypi.org/project/strings/) - Strings for humans

-More information relating to these libraries will be given in the [Information](#information) section down below.
+More information relating to these libraries will be given in the [Installation](#installation) section down below.

 ## Dataset